 Ross handles a wide variety of complex civil lawsuits, representing clients in such diverse matters as post-closing business disputes, health and hospital law, alcoholic beverage regulation and public bidding law.
 Ross’s recent cases include a 30-day trial where he successfully defended a client charged with receiving fraudulent transfers, a dispute over Medicaid reimbursement owed for substance abuse treatment provided to hundreds of hospital patients, a public bidding challenge to a solid waste service contract valued at more than $100 million and an appeal before the New Jersey Supreme Court on the confidentiality of self-critical analysis performed by hospitals following a serious patient incident.
 His clients include Republic Services, Kinder Morgan, the New Jersey Hospital Association and Princeton Healthcare System.

 Ross’s environmental litigation practice includes cost recovery actions and natural resource damages claims, and environmental issues arising out of business transactions.
-He also specializes in solid waste issues and has helped several industry leaders navigate the complex maze of regulations governing solid waste businesses.
+He also has considerable experience in solid waste issues and has helped several industry leaders navigate the complex maze of regulations governing solid waste businesses.

 Representative matters include: